-This is a massive opportunity.
-Because if so much common spending these days is optional as I’m suggesting, then we have the power to opt-out, and instead use that cash wisely to create a financially strong future for ourselves.
+But this isn’t a lecture about spending.
+What I’m pointing out is our massive opportunity.
+Because if so much common spending these days is optional as I’m suggesting, then we have the power to get this under control, and use a good portion of our cash to create a financially strong future for ourselves.

-Don’t spend money on crap you don’t need.
+We spend too much money on crap we don’t need.
 And what you actually need is far less than what you think you need.

-More important than the numbers, are the additional years of freedom you attain by understanding this stuff and becoming financially independent faster.
+More important than the numbers, are the additional years of freedom you attain by being aware of this stuff and becoming financially independent faster.

 I’m not saying don’t have a nice place to live.
 And I’m not saying don’t buy technology, or clothes, or eat out.
 What I’m saying is, you can comfortably dial that shit down a bit, still live a great life and end up in a drastically better financial position.

 I’ve noticed something over the years (you may have too).
 Apparently if you use something for longer than a year, something incredible happens…

 Clothes don’t disintegrate.
 The car doesn’t burst into flames.
 Kitchen cupboards don’t fall off.
 The phone still swipes and texts.
 Those shoes still cover your feet.
 And you definitely won’t suffer from a good supply of home-cooked food.

 Instead, you run the risk of becoming wealthy enough so that work is optional.
 And independent enough to not require the approval of others to be content with your own life.

 Try an experiment.
 For the items you currently own, make a decision that you’ll only replace it when it no longer works.
 And I don’t mean when it’s not as good and has seen better days.
 I mean when it’s no longer physically possible to use it.